-15. Supermarket Flowers by Ed Sheeran (2017)
+12. Supermarket Flowers by Ed Sheeran (2017)

 This sweet track by English singer-songwriter Ed Sheeran is one of the more contemporary songs to make our list of the best funeral songs for grandma.

 In the heartwarming lyrics Sheeran describes his grandma as an angel on earth who has now returned to heaven.
 It’s the perfect song for a grandma who truly was an angel.

-16. Take My Hand, Precious Lord by Elvis Presley (1957)
+13. Take My Hand, Precious Lord by Elvis Presley (1957)

 Elvis covered several gospel hymns throughout his career, including the iconic Take My Hand, Precious Lord.
 This is a classic Christian hymn with lyrics provided by the Reverend Thomas A. Dorsey.